-It's important that you set aside time to discuss directly with your photographer what you're looking for.
-Our internationally award-winning photographers can give you the classic look, vintage, casual, 'trash the dress', or a combination of several styles.
+It's important that you set aside time to discuss directly with your photo studio what you're looking for.
+Our internationally-recognized photographers can create everything from a classic look, vintage, casual, trash the dress, or a combination of several styles.
 A favourite shoot location is of course on the beach, and Providenciales certainly doesn’t disappoint in this regard, as there is an amazing selection of coasts to choose from, all of which feature perfect white sand and turquoise water.

 You'll want photos not just of the wedding, but of the entire event.
-Many professional photographers offer package deals which cover shots not just of the married couple, but groomsmen and groom, bride and bridesmaids, wedding party, and more casual 'honeymoon' shots.
+Many local professional photographers offer package deals which cover shots not just of the married couple, but groomsmen and groom, bride and bridesmaids, wedding party, and more casual honeymoon shots.

-Several of our local studios have received international awards from industry publications and associations.
-The top local photographers and videographers will work with you to capture the moments exactly as you’d like.
+Our local photographers and videographers will work with you to capture the moments exactly as you’d like, with attention to detail.

 A few of the local studios also offer video production, which may include aerial drone video, which is the perfect way to show the guests and important event in the beautiful environment of the Turks and Caicos.

 Drone video footage and photos is becoming a standard inclusion as well, and is perfect for the group shot of friends and family with the backdrop of beach and ocean.